 Weaving on a rustic peg loom

-This loom is so simple to use and the results are fantastic!
+Weaving on a peg loom is a wonderful craft activity; so simple to use and the results are fantastic!

 Consider the environmental impact of preparing, carrying out & completing this activity.
 Could this impact be reduced?
 Specific considerations for this activity could include: